-5. In the case of imports from non-market economy countries and, in particular, those to which Regulations (EEC) No 2532/78 (1) and (EEC) No 925/79 (2) apply, normal value shall be determined in an appropriate and not unreasonable manner on the basis of one of the following criteria:

-- (a) the price at which the like product of a market economy third country is actually sold: - (i) for consumption on the domestic market of that country, or - (ii) to other countries, including the Community; or - (b) the constructed value of the like product in a market economy third country; or - (c) if neither price nor constructed value as established under (a) or (b) above provides an adequate basis, the price actually paid or payable in the Community for the like product, duly adjusted, if necessary, to include a reasonable profit margin.

-- 6. (a) Where a product is not imported directly from the country of origin but is exported to the Community from an intermediate country, the normal value shall be the comparable price actually paid or payable for the like product on the domestic market of either the country of export or the country of origin.
-The latter basis might be appropriate inter alia, where the product is merely trans-shipped through the country of export, where such products are not produced in the country of export or where no comparable price for it exists in the country of export. - (b) Where several suppliers from one or more countries are involved and it is deemed appropriate to establish a basic price system, normal value shall be determined on the basis of the lowest normal value in the supplying country or countries where normal conditions of competition are prevailing.
+- 5. In the case of imports from non-market economy countries and, in particular, those to which Regulations (EEC) No 1765/82 and (EEC) No 1766/82 apply, normal value shall be determined in an appropriate and not unreasonable manner on the basis of one of the following criteria: - (a) the price at which the like product of a market economy third country is actually sold: - (i) for consumption on the domestic market of that country, or - (ii) to other countries, including the Community; - (b) the constructed value of the like product in a market economy third country; or - (c) if neither price nor constructed value as established under (a) or (b) above provides an adequate basis, the price actually paid or payable in the Community for the like product, duly adjusted, if necessary, to include a reasonable profit margin. - 6. (a) Where a product is not imported directly from the country of origin but is exported to the Community from an intermediate country, the normal value shall be the comparable price actually paid or payable for the like product on the domestic market of either the country of export or the country of origin.
+The latter basis might be appropriate inter alia, where the product is merely trans-shipped through the country of export, where such products are not produced in the country of export or where no comparable price for it exists in the country of export.

-7. For the purpose of determining normal value, transactions between parties which are associated or which have a compensatory arrangement may be considered as not being in the ordinary course of trade unless the Commission is satisfied that the prices and costs involved are comparable to those involved in transactions between parties which have no such link.
+- (b) Where several suppliers from one or more countries are involved and it is deemed appropriate to establish a basic price system the normal value may be derived from the basic price; however normal value shall be determined in accordance with the preceding provisions of this Article where it becomes apparent that such method of determination would produce a significantly different result. - 7.
+For the purpose of determining normal value, transactions between parties which appear to be associated or to have a compensatory agreement with each other may be considered as not being in the ordinary course of trade unless the Commission is satisfied that the prices and costs involved are comparable to those involved in transactions between parties which have no such link.